arvigeus/AZ-204/Learning Path/CosmoDB.md

 #### Bounded execution

 All Azure Cosmos DB operations must complete within a limited amount of time.
 Stored procedures have a limited amount of time to run on the server.
-All collection functions return a Boolean value that represents whether that operation completes or not
+All collection functions return a Boolean value that represents whether that operation completes or not.

 #### Transactions within stored procedures